What is the Garden Mission Baltimore?

 We integrate spiritual and community development.

 As a Christian organization, we're open about our faith while serving the whole community regardless of belief.
-We don't require attendance at our Alpha course to receive a meal at Soup @ 6, but we also don't hide the spiritual foundation that motivates our work.
-This integration allows us to address the full spectrum of human need—material, social, and spiritual—in ways that many secular nonprofits cannot.
+You don’t have to believe to belong, but we also don't hide the spiritual foundation that motivates our work.
+This integration allows us to address the full spectrum of human need—material, social, and spiritual.

 The result is an approach we call "cultivating good soil for growing people."
 We believe Southwest Baltimore has tremendous assets and potential.
 Our role isn't to impose solutions from the outside, but to tend to the conditions where individuals and community can flourish together.